mlvandijk/git_tips/v1/unicorns.md

 Our first feature should absolutely be unicorns!
-Some of the unicorns might have typpos.
+Some of the unicorns might have typos.
-But they're defnitely sparkly!
+But they're definitely sparkly!